 Indoor air pollution and its effects on our health

-Air pollution doesn’t stop at our doorsteps.
+Air pollution does not stop at our doorsteps.
 Most outdoor pollutants enter into our homes, offices or schools where people in Europe spend the majority of their time.

-The indoor air quality (IAQ) thus has an enormous impact on the quality of people’s lives and health.
-Indoor air is affected by various pollution sources, such as building construction and decoration materials, indoor allergens, moulds, viruses and bacteria, or furnishings.
+Indoor air quality (IAQ) therefore has an enormous impact on the quality of people’s lives and health.
+Indoor air is affected by various pollution sources, such as building construction and decoration materials, indoor allergens, moulds, viruses and bacteria, or furnishings for example.
 The behaviour of the people living in the house also matters: the cooking habits, if people smoke indoors, how often they open the windows or which cleaning products they use.
 Last but not least, the air coming from outdoors also determines what we breathe inside.

 Bad indoor air increases the risk of earlier death from pneumonia, COPD, lung cancer and other respiratory diseases; it worsens asthma and allergies and reduces productivity.